Basin Electric Power Cooperative Visa Sponsorship Jobs USA

 Which visa types does Basin Electric Power Cooperative sponsor?

 Basin Electric sponsors H-1B visas for specialty occupation roles and has also supported F-1 OPT and F-1 CPT candidates, making it accessible to international students completing U.S. degrees.
-TN and J-1 visas are also part of the company's sponsorship profile, giving candidates from Canada and Mexico, as well as exchange visitors, additional pathways to consider.
+TN visa and J-1 visas are also part of the company's sponsorship profile, giving candidates from Canada and Mexico, as well as exchange visitors, additional pathways to consider.

 Which departments or roles at Basin Electric Power Cooperative are most likely to offer visa sponsorship?